ankitk2109/Projects/Handwritten Digit & Gender Classification/README.md

 ## Handwritten Digit classification: Predicting the handwritten digits using SVM.

 SVM:A Support Vector Machine (SVM) is a discriminative classifier formally defined by a separating hyperplane.
 In other words, given labeled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples.
-In two dimensional space this hyperplane is a line dividing a plane in two parts where in each class lay in either side[3].
+In two dimensional space this hyperplane is a line dividing a plane in two parts where in each class lay in either side.

 Parameters of SVM
-C: regularization parameter, tells the SVM optimization how much you want to avoid misclassifying each training example[3].
+C: regularization parameter, tells the SVM optimization how much you want to avoid misclassifying each training example.

 ![image](https://user-images.githubusercontent.com/26432753/72310711-4f25aa80-367a-11ea-80af-0fbdd7a6cec1.png)